roberthitt/calculator/README.md

 ## Installing

-While in the same directory as `docker-compose.yml`, run
+While in the same directory as `docker-compose.yml`, run the following:

-Upon first installation, or if any dependencies are updated, run
+1) Upon first installation, or if any dependencies are updated:

 ```
 docker-compose build
 ```

-To run the containers, run the command
+2) To start the services up:

 ```
 docker-compose up
 ```

-or, if that doesn't work, run
+3) If the above didn't work, try:
 ```
 sudo docker-compose up
 ```